ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/quick-tour.md

 $ ballerina pull wso2/twitter
 ```

-You now have access to a Twitter client package that can be used to integrate with a Twitter endpoint.
+You can use the `wso2/twitter` package to integrate with a Twitter endpoint.

 In your `hello_service.bal` file, import the Twitter package.